A Linear-Time Variational Integrator for Multibody Systems: Linear-Time Variational Integrator

-Besides function evaluation, Newton-like methods also require the update of Jacobian, which is usually the computation bottleneck in each iteration.
-Here we describe a recursive impulse-based method to efficiently update Jacobian in linear-time.
+Besides function evaluation, Newton-like methods also require the update of Jacobian to estimate the root, which is usually the computation bottleneck in each iteration.
+Here we describe a recursive impulse-based method to efficiently update the root in linear-time.

-Let us denote the current iteration in Newton's method as $l$ and the current estimate of the next configuration as $\mathbf{q}_{(l)}^{k+1}$.
-Evaluating the forced DEL equation \eqref{eq:forced_del} gives the residual impulse, $f(\mathbf{q}_{(l)}^{k+1}) = \mathbf{e}$, in the system.
-If the magnitude of $\mathbf{e}$ is zero or less than the tolerance, $\mathbf{q}_{(l)}^{k+1}$ is the next configuration that satisfies the forced DEL equation.
-Otherwise, $\mathbf{e}$ can be regarded as the residual impulse needed to result in $\mathbf{q}_{(l)}^{k+1}$ at the next time step.
-If we apply the negative residual force, $-\frac{\mathbf{e}}{\Delta t}$, to the system, we should arrive at a configuration closer to the root of $f(\mathbf{q}^{k+1})$.
-Applying such a force to the system can be done by continuous forward dynamics in linear-time.
+Let us denote the current iteration in Newton's method as $l$ and the current estimate of the configuration at next time step as $\mathbf{q}_{(l)}^{k+1}$.
+Evaluating the forced DEL equation \eqref{eq:forced_del} gives the residual impulse, $f(\mathbf{q}_{(l)}^{k+1}) = \mathbf{e}_{(l)}$, in the system.
+If the magnitude of $\mathbf{e}_{(l)}$ is zero or less than the tolerance, $\mathbf{q}_{(l)}^{k+1}$ is the next configuration that satisfies the forced DEL equation.
+Otherwise, $\mathbf{e}_{(l)}$ can be regarded as the residual impulse needed to result in $\mathbf{q}_{(l)}^{k+1}$ at the next time step.
+If we apply the negative residual force, $-\mathbf{e_{(l)}}/\Delta t$, to the system, we should arrive at a configuration closer to the root of $f(\mathbf{q}^{k+1})$.
+Applying such a force to the system can be done by continuous forward dynamics in linear-time \cite{featherstone2014rigid}.

-Given the approximation of $\dot{\mathbf{q}}$ as $\frac{1}{\Delta t}\left(\mathbf{q}^{k} - \mathbf{q}^{k-1}\right)$, the continuous forward dynamics equation can be used to evaluate the generalized acceleration:
+Given the approximation of $\dot{\mathbf{q}}^k$ as $\frac{1}{\Delta t}\left(\mathbf{q}^{k} - \mathbf{q}^{k-1}\right)$, the continuous forward dynamics equation can be used to evaluate the generalized acceleration:

-where $M(\mathbf{q})$ is the mass matrix and $C(\mathbf{q}, \dot{\mathbf{q}})$ is the Coriolis force in generalized coordinates. $Q$ indicates the sum of other external and internal forces applied to the system.
+where $M(\mathbf{q}^k)$ is the mass matrix and $C(\mathbf{q}^k, \dot{\mathbf{q}}^k)$ is the Coriolis force in generalized coordinates. $Q$ indicates the sum of other external and internal forces applied to the system in generalized coordinates.